Why I Support Voluntary Assisted Dying

 Any discussion about VAD quickly turns to the problem of dementia.
 Existing legislation, enacted in Australia and in most places around the world, has a primary requirement for the diagnosis of a terminal illness to be made before this option can be considered and a secondary requirement that the applicant has, and maintains, capacity.
 The grim statistics about dementia say that it affects one person in three over the age of 90.
 Of course, it can occur much earlier and most of us know of the thousands of elderly living in a vegetative state or worse in our nursing homes.

 There is also an issue if a person who would otherwise qualify for VAD, loses capacity for some reason or other during their terminal illness that, under current legislation, prevents them giving consent to the process in the manner required.
-Statistics and experience suggest that this could be as many as 50% of those who have elected a VAD pathway.
+Up to 50% of those who have elected a VAD pathway do not use it, but only a small proportion of these are denied its use because of loss of capacity.
+For some, the prospect of loss of access to VAD can become an intolerable suffering in itself.
+Others may deny themselves the use of pain-relieving palliative care medication so that their decision-making capacity is not affected.
+Yet others may proceed with VAD before they would otherwise do so, for fear of losing their capacity.

 Finally, there is the problem for a person who, throughout their life, has clearly indicated their preference for VAD but who, for any of a number of good reasons, have not formalized this either by way of an Advanced Care Directive or an application for VAD.

-Here is a Discussion Paper, written by a doctor who is part of an organization active across Australia and New Zealand and called “Health Professionals for Assisted Dying Choice”, that explores these issues and describes possible legislative changes that may overcome them.
+Here is a Discussion Paper, written by a doctor that explores these issues and describes possible legislative changes that may overcome them.
 One of his proposals is an ethically-operating Community Granted Assisted Dying option.

 Here is a drafted Advanced Care Directive that includes VAD for dementia.